uasal/uasal_development_guide/source/git/setup_env_variables.rst

+.. _env_variables:

 Setting up environment variables
 ================================

 Several UASAL repositories and/or python packages require environment variables to be configured in order to read in a configuration correctly.
-In context of configuration repos such as config_stp or config_um, the environment variable is set to a remote file server so that on package usage, the path to the file server is automatically expanded.
+In context of configuration repos such as config_stp or config_um, the environment variable is set to a remote file server (e.g. a cloned repo such as the :ref:`uasal_archive <uasal_archive>`) so that on package usage, the path to the file server is automatically expanded.

 Environment Variable Setup
 --------------------------